Optimizing Electronic Structure Simulations on a Trapped-ion Quantum Computer using Problem Decomposition: Results and Discussion

-We implement the quantum simulation circuits on IonQ's 11-qubit trapped-ion quantum computer, which is described in detail elsewhere~\cite{Wright_2019}.
-In the quantum computer, 15 ${}^{171}{\rm Yb}^+$ ions, aligned to form a linear crystal with spacing of about 5 $\mu$m, are suspended in a chip trap with a radial pseudopotential frequency of ${\sim}3.1$ MHz.
-We cool the crystal to its motional ground state and use the 11 ions in the middle as qubits.
+The circuits are executed on IonQ's 11-qubit trapped-ion quantum computer, which is described in detail elsewhere~\cite{Wright_2019}.
+In the quantum computer, 15 ${}^{171}{\rm Yb}^+$ ions, aligned to form a linear crystal with spacing of about 4 $\mu$m, are suspended in a chip trap with a radial pseudopotential frequency of ${\sim}3.1$ MHz.
+We cool the crystal to its motional ground state and use the 11 ions in the middle as qubits, and initialize them to the $|0\rangle$ state.
+Two of these qubits are used in our experiment.
+Single- and two-qubit gate fidelities are nominally calibrated to greater than $99.5 \%$ and $96.5\%$, respectively.
 Counter-propagating laser beams capable of illuminating individual ions are used to implement quantum gates, leveraging the ion--ion coupling mediated by the collective radial motional modes.
 We read out the quantum state by fluorescing the ions using a detection laser.